supercow/puppet-pe_upgrade/README.markdown

 ### Hosting the installer on the master

 To cut down on size, the Puppet Enterprise installer is not included.
-You will need to download 'puppet-enterprise-${version}-all.tar.gz' and place it in 'pe/files'.
+You will need to download your operating system specific installers and place the installers in ${modulename}/files, for instance `site-files/files`.

-You can use the following class definition to pull the download from the Puppet Labs download server.
+You can use the following class definition to download the installer from your Puppet Master.

     class { 'pe_upgrade':
-      version      => '2.5.0',
+      version      => '2.7.0',
       answersfile  => "pe/answers/agent.txt.erb",
-      download_dir => 'puppet:///site-files/pe/2.0.3',
+      download_dir => 'puppet:///site-files/pe/2.7.0',
       timeout      => '3600',
     }